Memento mori: Visual art

 Timepieces have been used to illustrate that the time of the living on Earth grows shorter with each passing minute.
 Public clocks would be decorated with mottos such as ultima forsan ("perhaps the last" [hour]) or vulnerant omnes, ultima necat ("they all wound, and the last kills").
 Clocks have carried the motto tempus fugit ("time flies").
 Old striking clocks often sported automata who would appear and strike the hour; some of the celebrated automaton clocks from Augsburg, Germany, had Death striking the hour.
 In the private sphere, some people carried smaller reminders of their own mortality.
 For example, Mary, Queen of Scots, owned a large watch carved in the form of a silver skull, embellished with the lines of Horace, "Pale death knocks with the same tempo upon the huts of the poor and the towers of Kings."

 In the late 16th and through the 17th century, memento mori jewelry was popular.
 Items included mourning rings, pendants, lockets, and brooches.
 These pieces depicted tiny motifs of skulls, bones, and coffins, in addition to messages and names of the departed, picked out in precious metals and enamel.

 During the same period, there emerged the artistic genre known as vanitas, Latin for "emptiness" or "vanity".
 Especially popular in Holland and then spreading to other European nations, vanitas paintings typically represented assemblages of numerous symbolic objects such as human skulls, guttering candles, wilting flowers, soap bubbles, butterflies, and hourglasses.
 In combination, vanitas assemblies conveyed the impermanence of human endeavours and of the decay that is inevitable with the passage of time.
-See also the themes associated with the image of the skull.
-The 2007 screenprint by the street-artist Banksy "Grin Reaper" features the Grim Reaper with acid-house smiley face sitting on a clock demonstrating death awaiting us all.